Documentation, Consumer Warnings, Labels, Testing

 It has also been shown that oligosaccharides can bind pathogens, thereby offering protection from infection, see the Calf category for more information.
 Human breast milk is also abundant in oligosaccharides.
 This also means that if raw milk is harvested and left in a jar at room temperature, the lactic acid bacteria naturally present, will start consuming the milk sugars (including lactose) and eventually produce a set yogurt.
 The presence of bountiful lactic acid is another level of protection against pathogens, and it is a self-preservation system of the raw milk which humans utilise for cultured milk like kefir, yogurt or cheese.

-Protective components, like lactoferrin and lactoperoxidase, in fresh RDM from grass-and hay fed cows, also protect the milk from pathogens.
+Protective components, like lactoferrin and lactoperoxidase, in fresh RDM from grass-and hay fed cows, can also protect the milk from pathogens.
 Both the production of RDM and raw milk cheese rely on the many innate protective systems to eliminate pathogens that may have found their way into the product before they multiply.
 It is also very important to mention that these protective systems in RDM are able to function because of high animal husbandry standards.
-Raw milk
+Mark McAfee describes these systems as semi-protective and suppressed pathogen

 It is also important to note that once raw milk is pasteurised, these innate protective systems are disabled.
 That is why pasteurised milk is vulnerable and defenceless post-pasteurisation.
 Great care has to be taking during bottling.
 Temperature control must be consistent during transportation and storage.
 If RDM is left to sit on a kitchen counter it will simply sour eventually because it has its many systems intact.